voschezang/mash/SHELL.md

     base.BaseShell # A bare-bone Shell.
-It is a subclass of Cmd that overrides some methods. shell.Shell # A functional extension of BaseShell. function.ShellFunction # A wrapper for "normal" Python functions that includes error handling.
+It is a subclass of Cmd that overrides some methods. shell.Shell # A functional extension of BaseShell. function.ShellFunction # A wrapper for "normal" Python functions that includes error handling. delimiters # constants that are used as delimiters and operators

 filesystem/
     filesystem.FileSystem # A file system simulation that provides an interface to data.